hagz0r/hagz0r/README.md

 - 🔭 I’m currently working on some random things
 - 🌱 I’m currently learning <strong>Rust, Solidity</strong>
-- 👯 I’m looking to <strong> collaborate on opensource project </strong>
 - 💬 Ask me about <strong>anything</strong>
 - 📫 Telegram: <strong>@hagz0r</strong>
 - ⚡ Fun fact: <strong> I am passionate about learning various languages, such as Czech, Polish, English, Armenian, Russian, I also study music, my favorite instrument is the guitar, I often play in the genre of black metal, it helps me calm down and recover even in extremely stressful situations